The Potential Role of a Hydrogen Network in Europe: Discussion

-In the presented scenarios, Europe is largely energy self-sufficient.
+In our scenarios, Europe is largely energy self-sufficient.
 While limited amounts of fossil gas and oil imports are allowed, no imports of renewable electricity, chemical energy carriers or commodities from outside of Europe are considered.
-However, with imports system needs for electricity and hydrogen transmission infrastructure may change substantially.
-New hydrogen import hubs would require different bulk transmission routes.
+However, including green imports may change system needs for electricity and hydrogen transmission infrastructure substantially.
+New hydrogen import hubs might require different bulk transmission routes.
 The import of large amounts of carbon-based fuels and ammonia would furthermore diminish the demand for hydrogen overall, and hence also the need to transport it.
-This effect of imports on infrastructure needs should be explored in future work. \cite{fasihiTechnoeconomicAssessment2019,heuserTechnoeconomicAnalysis2019,hamppImportOptions2021}
+This effect of wide-ranging imports of liquid hydrocarbon demand on infrastructure needs is demonstrated in \cref{sec:si:sensitivity-imports} and should be explored in more detail in future work. \cite{fasihiTechnoeconomicAssessment2019,heuserTechnoeconomicAnalysis2019,hamppImportOptions2023}

 Additionally, the very uneven distribution of energy supply in our results may interfere with the level of social acceptance for new infrastructure to an extent that may block a swift energy transition. \cite{sasseDistributionalTradeoffs2019,sasseRegionalImpacts2020} Hence, future investigations should weigh the cost surcharge of increased regionally self-sufficient energy supply against the potential benefit of higher public acceptance and increased resilience.